SchreibeZumSpass/Calculator/README.md

 # Calculator

-The project implements a calculator that works with roman and arabic numbers.
+Console calculator that provides basic arithmetic operations with roman and arabic numbers.

 ---

 ### Technologies

-- Java SE 19
+- Java SE 17
 - Maven
-- Spring Core
+- Spring

 ---

 ### Description

-Calculator continuously accepts console input and displays the output in corresponding number format on console.<br>
+Calculator continuously requests console input and displays the output on console keeping the same number format (Arabic or Roman).<br>

 List of supported operations:
 - Addition